Quick Summary:

 The image illustrates a monolithic architecture for an e-commerce shopping cart, where all functionalities, including client browser, payment processing, shopping cart, and inventory management, reside in a single codebase.
 Adjustments must be made throughout the application to add new features or enhance specific functions.
 Scaling the system involves adjusting all components together, regardless of individual demands.
 This design is suitable for simple stores but may face challenges with scaling and maintenance.

-In the second scenario, let’s have a look at the Azure microservices architecture example:
+In the second scenario, let’s have a look at the Microservices on Azure architecture example:

 Azure microservices architecture

-The image portrays an e-commerce microservices architecture on Azure, featuring microservices like UI, Payment, Shopping Cart, and Inventory.
+The image portrays an e-commerce microservices architecture on Azure, featuring microservices like UI, payment, shopping cart, and inventory.
 Each serves specific functions, such as handling the interface, processing payments, managing the cart, and tracking inventory.
 This architecture can proceed with scalability and agility for feature development and with resilience in the face of failures.
-Azure Microservices can scale independently, making developing and deploying new features easier while ensuring continued functionality even if one service encounters issues.
-Considerations for this architecture involve addressing complexity in design and communication between microservices; whilst, implementing robust testing and monitoring strategies.
+It can scale independently, making Azure Microservices development and deployment easier with new features while ensuring continued functionality even if one service encounters issues.
+Considerations for this architecture involve addressing complexity in design and communication between microservices while implementing robust testing and monitoring strategies.
 While Azure microservices architecture offers advantages, careful evaluation of its pros and cons is essential before implementation.

 How Microservices Works with Azure DevOps